crispgithubs/Loan-Prediction-/README.md

 # Loan-Prediction-

-The goal of this project is to investigate the loan prediction in order to surface recmmendation
+The goal of this project is to investigate the loan prediction in order to surface recommendation

 **Introduction**